 - Look for a water softener from a reputable manufacturer who has been in business for many years.

 - Look for independent 3rd party certifications to back up claims being made.

-- Look for clear operating conditions that spell out water quality and flow rate limits.
-Verify your water quality is within the operating conditions of any treatment under consideration.
+- Verify there are clear operating conditions that spell out water quality and flow rate limits.
+And verify your water quality is within the operating conditions of any treatment under consideration.

 - Check the manufacturer’s satisfaction policy.